Stop Before You Fail: Operational Capability Boundaries for Mitigating Unproductive Reasoning in Large Reasoning Models: Reason with Capability Boundary

-\textbf{Baseline.} Prior work has explored improving reasoning performance by self-verification after completing the full Chain-of-Thought \citep{madhusudhan2024llms} or by monitoring undesirable behaviors during training \citep{baker2025monitoring}.
-However, these approaches are orthogonal to our scenario: the former introduces additional computation after reasoning, while the latter does not address hard questions beyond the capability boundary.
+\textbf{Baseline.} Prior work has explored improving performance by self-verification after generating the answer \citep{madhusudhan2024llms, kadavath2022language} or by monitoring uncertainty and other undesirable behaviors \citep{baker2025monitoring,farquhar2024detecting,kuhn2023semantic}.
+However, these approaches are orthogonal to our scenario: the former introduces additional computation after producing an answer, while the latter does not address eventually unsolved questions (see \autoref{app:limitationsPriorWork}).

 Therefore, we adopt a baseline that improve efficiency by enabling the model to abstain.
 In particular, we consider BoostAbstention \citep{kirichenko2025abstentionbench} which crafts a system prompt that encourages the model to abstain in designated scenarios, showing effectiveness for both reasoning and standard LLMs.
-For our experiments, we modify the system prompt to better match the abstention scenarios of questions beyond capability boundary (see \autoref{app:boostAbstention} for the full prompt).
+For our experiments, we modify the system prompt to better match the abstention scenarios of eventually unsolved questions (see \autoref{app:boostAbstention} for the full prompt).